mastodon/documentation/content/en/admin/scaling.md

 To reduce the load on your PostgreSQL server, you may wish to set up hot streaming replication (read replica).
 [See this guide for an example](https://cloud.google.com/community/tutorials/setting-up-postgres-hot-standby).
 You can make use of the replica in Mastodon in these ways:

-* The streaming API server does not issue writes at all, so you can connect it straight to the replica (it is not querying the database very often anyway, so the impact of this is small).
+- The streaming API server does not issue writes at all, so you can connect it straight to the replica (it is not querying the database very often anyway, so the impact of this is small).
-* Use the Makara driver in the web and Sidekiq processes, so that writes go to the master database, while reads go to the replica.
+- Use the Makara driver in the web and Sidekiq processes, so that writes go to the master database, while reads go to the replica.
 Let’s talk about that.

 {{< hint style="warning" >}}
 Read replicas are currently not supported for the Sidekiq processes, and using them will lead to failing jobs and data loss.
 {{< /hint >}}

-You will have to use a separate `config/database.yml` file for the web processes and edit it to replace the `production` section as follows:
+You will have to use a separate `config/database.yml` file for the web processes, and edit it to replace the `production` section as follows:

 ```yaml
 production: